NEUBIAS/training-resources/_modules/display_settings.md

   - "Use display settings responsibly for scientific purposes."

 motivation: |
   Images are a collection of a lot (millions) of values, which is information that is hard to process for our human brains.
-Thus, one typically assigns a color to each distinct value, by means of a mapping table i.e. lookup table (LUT).
+Thus, one typically assigns a color to each distinct value, by means of a mapping.
 There is no fix recipe for how to adjust this mapping from numbers to colors.
 It is easy to choose a mapping that hides certain information in an image, while emphasizing other information.
 Thus, configuring this mapping properly is a great responsibility that scientists have to take on when presenting their image data.

 concept_map: >
   graph TD
-    V("Image pixel value") --> L("Lookup table (LUT)")
+    V("Image pixel value") --> L("Colormap")
     L --> |does not change|V
     L --> |changes|C("Displayed pixel color & brightness")